Charles Boyer: Early French films

 Boyer's first film was L'homme du large (1920), directed by Marcel L'Herbier.
 He had roles in Chantelouve (1921), Le grillon du foyer (1922), and Esclave (1922).
 At first, he performed film roles only for the money and found that supporting roles were unsatisfying.
 However, with the coming of sound, his deep voice made him a romantic star.
 Boyer focused on theatre work for a number of years.
 He returned to the screen with Infernal Circle (1928), Captain Fracasse (1929), and La barcarolle d'amour (1930).

 Early trips to Hollywood

 Boyer was first brought to Hollywood by MGM who wanted him to play the Chester Morris part in a French version of The Big House (1930), Révolte dans la prison (1931).
 Boyer had an offer from Paramount to appear in a small role in The Magnificent Lie (1931) with Ruth Chatterton, directed by Berthold Viertel.
 It was his first English speaking role.
 He went back to MGM to make Le procès de Mary Dugan (1931), the French version of The Trial of Mary Dugan (1929).
-He did Tumultes (1932) for director Robert Siodmak.
-Then he did the English-language The Man from Yesterday (1932) with Claudette Colbert at Paramount again directed by Viertel.
+He was featured in Tumultes (1932) for director Robert Siodmak.
+Then he appeared in the English-language film The Man from Yesterday (1932) with Claudette Colbert at Paramount again directed by Viertel.
 He had a choice small role in Jean Harlow's Red-Headed Woman (1932) at MGM.